syanco/seasonal_survival/README.md

 ## Data Notes

-Data associated with this project is store4d separately from this repository and can be found at: [PENDING]
+Data associated with this project is store4d separately from this repository and can be found at: https://doi.org/10.25573/data.25436914

 Each analysis below describes the anticipated directory structure for input data.